kris-ellery/wordpress-starter-kit-gulp/README.md

 ## Server Task

-This task will start a local Node server for development purposes.
-Mamp URL must match proxy in `./server.js`.
+Start a local dev server.
+Mamp URL must match proxy in `./gulpfile.babel.js`.
 By default it's set to `http://localhost:8888/`.
 Also, Mamp needs to point to `./build` directory (WordPress root).
+For more information about BrowserSync go to [http://www.browsersync.io/](http://www.browsersync.io/).

 Run: `gulp server`